The Contiguous Art Gallery Problem is in {\Theta}(n log n): Technical Overview

-\subparagraph{An \boldmath$O(k n \log n)$ algorithm.} In \Cref{sec:knlogn}, we consider the set $X$ and iterate over all $(i, j) \in \sigma$.
+\mysubpara{An \boldmath$O(k n \log n)$ algorithm.} In \Cref{sec:knlogn}, we consider the set $X$ and iterate over all $(i, j) \in \sigma$.
 For each $x \in X$, we perform a stabbing query on $T$ to find the maximum value $r$ such that there exists a guard $(g, [x, r]) \in \reducedDom' \cup \baddomsigma$.
 The value $\nex{x}$ differs from $r$ only if it is realised by an ugly dominator.
 The value $\lfloor r \rfloor$ serves as a lower bound for the index $j$ such that $\nex{x} \in (j, j + 1]$, and by definition $(i, j) \in \sigma$.
 These observations yield an algorithm that iterates over $\sigma$ and computes $\nex{x}$ for all $x \in X$ in $O(n \log n)$ total time.
 Repeating this process $k$ times produces an optimal solution in $O(k n \log n)$ time.
 This is already a major improvement over the state-of-the-art~\cite{theEnemy,merrild2024contiguous,biniaz2024contiguous,RobsonSpaldingZheng2024_AnalyticArcCover} and serves as a crucial subroutine for our $O(n \log n)$-time algorithm.

-\subparagraph{An \boldmath$O(n \log n)$ algorithm.} We compute a representation of $\nexFunc$ as a piecewise, possibly degenerate, M\"obius transformation.
+\mysubpara{An \boldmath$O(n \log n)$ algorithm.} We represent $\nexFunc$ as a piecewise, possibly degenerate, M\"obius transformation.
 This approach was first proposed in~\cite{theEnemy,RobsonSpaldingZheng2024_AnalyticArcCover}, where the resulting function consisted of $O(n^3)$ pieces and was computed in $\tilde{O}(n^5)$ time.
 In contrast, we use our dominators to define a function with only $O(n)$ pieces, which can be computed in $O(n \log n)$ time.
-Specifically, in \Cref{sec:functionArrangement}, we partition the boundary $\partial P$ into intervals $I$ such that either: \begin{itemize}[topsep=4pt, partopsep=0pt, parsep=0pt, itemsep=0pt] \item a reduced good dominator $(g,[u,v])$ sees $[x,\nex{x}]$ for all $x\in I$, so $\nex{x}=v$; \item a reduced bad dominator $(g',[u',v'])$ sees $[x,\nex{x}]$ for all $x\in I$, so $\nex{x}=v'$; or \item for all $x\in I$, $\nex{x}=\frac{A+Bx}{C+Dx}$ for constants $A,B,C,D$ depending only on $I$. \end{itemize}

-As there are only $O(n)$ reduced good and bad dominators, the first two cases introduce at most $O(n)$ interval boundaries.
-For our final partitioning, we first prove a weaker statement: there are at most $O(n)$ intervals $\mathcal{U}$ where for all $x \in \mathcal{U}$, no reduced good or bad dominator sees $[x, \nex{x}]$, i.e., only an ugly dominator does.
+Specifically, in \Cref{sec:functionArrangement}, we partition the boundary $\partial P$ into intervals $I$ such that either: \begin{itemize}[nolistsep] \item a reduced good dominator $(g,[u,v])$ sees $[x,\nex{x}]$ for all $x\in I$, so $\nex{x}=v$; \item a reduced bad dominator $(g',[u',v'])$ sees $[x,\nex{x}]$ for all $x\in I$, so $\nex{x}=v'$; or \item for all $x\in I$, $\nex{x}=\frac{A+Bx}{C+Dx}$ for constants $A,B,C,D$ depending only on $I$. \end{itemize} As there are only $O(n)$ reduced good and bad dominators, the first two cases introduce at most $O(n)$ interval boundaries.
+We next prove that there are at most $O(n)$ intervals $\mathcal{U}$ where for all $x \in \mathcal{U}$, no reduced good or bad dominator sees $[x, \nex{x}]$, i.e., only an ugly dominator does.